 Best Practices for Blended Learning

-Like every learning model, blended learning has certain proven techniques or methods.
-Instructors or training administrators should follow them to make the process more organized and effective in the long run.
+Like every learning model, blended learning demands a few proven techniques or strategies to succeed.
+Instructors or training administrators should follow them to make the process more effective and sustainable.

 Here are the top ones.

 👉 Let the Top Management Know the Benefits

 Your management team should be convinced about the merits of your blended learning program.
 Only then will you receive the necessary moral, financial, and manpower support from start to end.

 Management should know what their employees need to learn and why.
 Their active participation is essential to assess learning needs, measure learning outcomes, and align them with company goals.